 About Alberta Aerospace & Technology Centre

-Alberta Aerospace & Technology Centre (AATC) which formed in June 2015, is the result of a partnership between Edmonton International Airport, Canadian North, Canadian Helicopters, Edmonton Economic Development Corporation (EEDC) and the Government of Alberta to build a cluster of activity in aerospace and technology at EIA.
+Alberta Aerospace & Technology Centre (AATC) which formed in June 2015, is the result of a partnership between Edmonton International Airport, Canadian North, Canadian Helicopters, Edmonton Economic Development Corporation (EEDC) and the Government of Alberta to build a cluster of activity in aerospace and technology at YEG.

 Current projects include: